Antarctic Peninsula – Basecamp Plancius

 ** The prices shown above are in U.S. Dollars.
 See the cost of this tour in your currency at xe.com.

-- The single supplement is 1.7 times the Twin/Superior price.
+- The single supplement is 1.7 times the Twin or Superior cabin rate.

-- Singles willing to share a cabin pay the Twin/Superior price.
+- Singles willing to share a cabin pay the Twin, Triple, or Quadruple cabin rate.

 - Children under 16 with parents may receive a 40% discount in Superior, Triple (sharing with 2 parents/adults) and Quadruple Cabins (sharing with 3 parents/adults).
 Upon request (some voyages may be excluded).